Updated on 2024-09-25 GMT+08:00

 • Full and incremental synchronization does not support hidden columns (UNUSED, INVISIBLE).

-• If the destination database is a GaussDB distributed database, the update operation performed on the source distribution column will fail to be synchronized to the GaussDB database during incremental synchronization, causing data inconsistency.
-Therefore, avoid updating the distribution column.
+• If the destination database is a distributed GaussDB database, the update operation performed on the source distribution column will fail to be synchronized to the GaussDB database during incremental synchronization, causing data inconsistency.
+Therefore, avoid updating a distribution column.

 • You are advised to disable the global secondary index (GSI) function for the destination database.
 Otherwise, incremental synchronization may fail.